ValueSignals, the genuinely dynamic stock screener

 One of the most common questions we get asked by our new members is: why does your trending value screen show stocks with a VC2 above 10?
 The VC2 factor range is set to only show percentiles 0 to 10, yet I see values higher than 10.

-The answer is very simple.
-Calculating O'Shaughnessy's value composites is very resource intensive as it requires percentile calculations on 5 to 6 ratios as well as on the combined score.
-Missing values can't be included in the calculation and one has to make sure that the stocks are distributed in equal groups from 0 to 100.
+The answer is straightforward.
+Calculating O'Shaughnessy's value composites is very resource intensive as it requires percentile calculations on 5 to 6 ratios and the combined score.
+Missing values can't be included in the calculation, and one has to make sure that the stocks are distributed in equal groups from 0 to 100.
 Ratios with missing values also automatically get a score of 50.
 If you combine this with the calculations required to produce the Greenblatt Magic Formula and our ERP5 score, a lot of processing power is required.
 For this reason, we used to schedule the calculations to run overnight.
 This has a few disadvantages:

-- Since all deciles were calculated accros all 34.500 stocks and then summed up, countries which were not included in your filtered set were influencing the final deciles or ranking.
-Companies with a small capitalisation were influencing the end result as well, even if O'Shaughnessy filters out companies with a market cap below 200m.
+- Since all deciles were calculated across all 34.500 stocks and then summed up, countries that were not included in your filtered set were influencing the final deciles or ranking.
+Companies with a small capitalization were influencing the result as well, even if O'Shaughnessy filters out companies with a market cap below 200m.

-- Ranked calculations such as MF and ERP5 used to show gaps as stocks were included in the ranking but then hidden from the final results.
+- Ranked calculations such as MF and ERP5 used to show gaps as stocks were included in the ranking and hidden from the final results.

 Even if the screener worked very well when used on a global or continent level, it was less reliable when focusing on the smaller European or Asian countries.
 Some of our members found a workaround by exporting the data and calculating the measures in excel spreadsheets.
 Yet, recalculating the scores in excel is labor-intensive and requires quite a few steps to get to the end score.

-We're really happy with the results and hope you will like it too.
+We're delighted with the results and hope you will like them too.
 Here's how the trending value screen looked in the old screener:

 As you can see, even if we selected the first decile (0 - 10), it shows VC2 scores up to 14.
 The screenshot below shows the new screener, and all VC2 scores are between 0 and 10.
-You will find a lot of the same stocks with slightly different VC2 scores, and a few new ones.
+You will find many of the same stocks with slightly different VC2 scores and a few new ones.
 Other stocks no longer appear in the list.

 The first record has an ERP5 score of 9, the second 212, then 234, etc...